rethinkdb/docs/4-admin/migration.md

 {% toctag %}

 * **1.16 or higher:** Migration is handled automatically.
 (This is also true for upgrading from 1.14 onward to versions earlier than 2.2.)
-After migration, follow the "Rebuild indexes" directions.
+See "General instructions" below.
-* **1.13&ndash;1.15:** Upgrade to RethinkDB 2.0.5 *first,* rebuild the secondary indexes by following the "Rebuild indexes" directions, then upgrade to 2.1 or higher.
+* **1.13&ndash;1.15:** Upgrade to RethinkDB 2.0.5 *first,* rebuild the secondary indexes by following the "Rebuilding indexes" directions, then upgrade to 2.1 or higher.
 (Migration from 2.0.5 to 2.1+ will be handled automatically.)
 * **1.7&ndash;1.12:** Follow the "Migrating old data" directions.
 * **1.6 or earlier:** Read the "Deprecated versions" section.